Not long to wait...

 From Junction 5 on the M2, follow the A249 towards Sheerness.
 The reserve is signposted from the exit for Iwade and Ridham Dock, which is immediately before the main Sheppey bridge.
 At the roundabout, take the second exit onto the old road bridge.
 On the Isle of Sheppey, after a minute or two, take the first right, following the brown Elmley Reserve sign.
 Take the second left with the Elmley sign.
 There is a 2 mile (3km) access road to the car park at Kingshill Farm.

-If ME13 3RW is taking you somewhere strange please use ME13 3RN or What3Words; ///trips.mount.whirlwind instead!
+If ME13 3RW is taking you somewhere else, please use ME13 3RN or What3Words; ///trips.mount.whirlwind instead!

 Before you travel we recommend checking The National Highways website and Twitter for travel updates relating to the M2 junction 5/A249 currently taking place.
 Diversions and roadworks may be in place but please allow a little extra travel time.

-However you plan to get to us, let us know if this will be past 6pm and we will send out a thorough self-check in email for you to locate your accommodation and keys.
+If you are planning to arrive with us after 7pm, then do let us know and we will send out a thorough self-check in email for you to locate your accommodation and keys.

 You can view the local weather here.
-The week ahead is looking lovely, lots of sunshine and hot days, with some possible rain midweek.
+The week ahead is looking lovely, bright and sunny with a little cloud.
+Temperatures are mild with light winds.

-We would suggest bringing sun cream and hats for during the day, especially if you're going to be exploring the Reserve (and waterproof clothing/shoes...just in case)...or you can just relax in your accommodation with a cup of tea (or something stronger!) and watch the beautiful wildlife from your window/outdoor seating.
+We would suggest wrapping up in layers during the day, especially if you're going to be exploring the Reserve, as there is little shelter from the wind while out for a walk and it can whip up across the flat reserve!
+Be sure to bring waterproofs and suitable walking boots, just in case... or you can just relax in your accommodation with a cup of tea (or something stronger!) and watch the beautiful wildlife from your window or from your outdoor seating.

 Wild Swimming;

-Cockleshell beach is not yet open to guests due to late breeding oystercatchers, but you can enjoy our fresh water dipping pond for a wild swim, this can be found as you head out onto the main reserve footpath.
+Cockleshell beach is now closed for the Autumn/Winter, as we hand it back over to the wading birds after a beautifully hot summer.
+Don't worry, you can still enjoy our fresh water dipping pond for a fresh wild swim, this can be found as you head out onto the main reserve footpath from the far-end of the carpark.

 Walks and safari drive;